microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 In this exercise you will learn new skills unique to Azure while using your existing skills with SQL Server.
 You will go through a set of exercises to:

-- Explore the Azure SQL Managed Instance deployment
+- Explore the Azure SQL Managed Instance deployment using the Azure Portal and az CLI
 - Test transaction log I/O performance
 - Look at SQL Server compatibility
 - Create a SQL Agent Job